colin-heffernan/HeffOS-Nix-Flake/README.md

   - There is also Plasma Manager, which allows for KDE Plasma to be configured via Home Manager
 - Flake Parts
   - This one is for non-host derivations that can be used across architectures, such as packages or shells
-- Sops-Nix
-  - This one is to store secrets
 - Catppuccin
   - This one themes a *ton* of programs